July 4th is the perfect time of year to plan a picnic — whether it’s with your love, your friends or your family.

-Our goal is to make picnic planning simple for you so you can relax and enjoy.
+Our goal is to make picnic planning simple for you so you can relax and enjoy the holiday.

 We’ve scoured the area to discover the most scenic, friendly, and fun places to set out your blanket and enjoy delicious food in the great outdoors.